Key takeaways for Electron Devices

 A major focus for high-density integrated circuits is Edge AI, where processing is moved from the cloud to the device itself (the “edge”).
 This relies on highly efficient, low-power mixed-signal chips capable of executing machine learning models directly on sensors (e.g., smart cameras, industrial IoT devices).

-This shift requires unprecedented integration of high-speed digital processing and ultra-low-power analog front-ends, pushing the limits of modern semiconductor fabrication (
+This shift requires unprecedented integration of high-speed digital processing and ultra-low-power analog front-ends, pushing the limits of modern semiconductor fabrication (3 nm and beyond).

 Troubleshooting and Measurement Devices